Table of Contents[Hide][Show]

 In addition to the risks of 1,4-dioxane contamination, polysorbate 20 itself may also have concerning toxicity effects:

 If even a couple of those have polysorbate-20, the exposure could be adding up, especially if it’s penetrating the skin.
-And The concern is even greater for young children.
+And the concern is even greater for young children.

 Natural Substitutes for Polysorbate 20